|Young's behavior more troubling than his play|

 Now it's hard to figure out what to believe with Young.

-The official word Wednesday out of Nashville was that nothing was wrong with him other than a sprained left knee that will keep him out of three or four games.
+The official word Wednesday out of Nashville was that nothing was wrong with Young other than a sprained left knee that will keep him out of three or four games.
 There was scant mention that coach Jeff Fisher was so worried about his quarterback's mental health that he sent police out on a search Monday night to try and find him.

 This wasn't just a case of a coach wondering whether his quarterback had stumbled off to a strip club.
 Earlier that day, the Titans had sent a psychologist over to talk to Young at his home, so evidently they were worried even before he went off into the night without his cell phone and with an unloaded gun in his glove compartment.